genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 ![](/img/diagram-of-states.png)

-Once we have added add a new field to the data model, we will edit the event handler file to add controlled transitions from one state to another.
+Once we have added add a new field to the data model, we will edit the Event Handler file to add controlled transitions from one state to another.

 ### 1. Data model